Yakuza (franchise): TV series

 The Kamurocho Caba Jou TV (神室町キャバ嬢 T V) is a Japanese web television dedicated to the series's cabaret girls.
 Main contents are audition and girls profile, but it can also be related to other aspect of the game series; for example volume 15 focuses on its soundtrack artists.
 All shows, called "volumes", are archived within the web TV's official website.

 A four-episode television drama titled "Yakuza: Soul Song" premiered in 2016, starring Shono Hayama in the lead role.

 A Japanese and American co-produced television series adaptation titled Like a Dragon: Yakuza premiered on October 25, 2024, with Ryoma Takeuchi in the lead role of Kazuma Kiryu.
 Other cast members include Kento Kaku as Akira Nishikiyama, and Munetaka Aoki as Goro Majima.
 The project was initially announced as a film before shifting to a television series.

+In September 2025, Ryu Ga Gotoku Studios announced a collaboration with the drama series Nihon Touitsu to create a new live-action Like a Dragon series.
+The series, titled Ryu ga Gotoku Powered by Nihon Touitsu, stars Nihon Touitsu cast members Yasukaze Motomiya and Yoshiyuki Yamaguchi in the roles of Kazuma Kiryu and Goro Majima, respectively, with Kazuhiro Nakaya reprising his role from the games as Akira Nishikiyama, and Kenji Matsuda portraying Makoto Date.
+The series, consisting of 3 episodes, aired February 10, 2026, on Amazon Prime Video.

 Stage play

 A stage play based on the events of Yakuza was performed in Tokyo from April 24 to April 29, 2015.
 Cast members included Eiji Takigawa, Gaku Sano, Yuma Ishigaki, and Kei Hosogai.